elear/teap-config-options/draft-lear-teap-config-options.md

 4. If conflicting information is received by the peer it SHOULD log the conflict as an error and MAY produce an exception.

+In practice, these rules can be applied by a peer initializing a result option list by using the options which are received from TEAP, and then selectively adding options from DHCP.
+Before adding a DHCP option, the peer checks (by number) if the option already exists in the result option list.
+If no matching option exists, it is added.
+If a matching option exists, the values are compared, and a log message can be generated.

+It is RECOMMENDED that conflict be avoided by having the DHCP server send options which control network behavior (address assignment, routes, etc).
+The TEAP server can then send options which require the peer to follow a particular policy.
+The detailed list of which options fall into which category is site-specific, and out of scope of this specification.

 # TEAP TLV for DHCPv6 Options

+DHCPv6 options are carried within the DHCPv6-Options TLV.
+The TLV format is defined below.

 Both the TEAP server and TEAP client MAY transmit this TLV during Phase 2, and it MAY be included in a Request Action frame.
 The